Erectile Dysfunction

 • Blood flow issues – ED can be an early sign of vascular problems, even a warning flag for future heart disease.

-• Gut–brain link – A 2025 study found men with IBS had twice the rate of ED, likely due to stress, inflammation, and nervous system overlap.
+• Gut–brain link – Men with IBS had twice the rate of ED, likely due to stress, inflammation, and nervous system overlap.

 Lifestyle & Habits